ch007m/gpg-issue/README.md

   - `GPG_KEY_PUB_FILE`: Secret file containing the public keys
   - `GPG_KEY_PASSPHRASE`: String text of your `PASSPHRASE`

-  or execute the following script where you will, of course, replace within the file: the passphrase, keyid, GITHUB_CREDENTIALS ... !!!
+  or execute the following script where you will, of course, replace within the file:
+  - passphrase,
+  - gpg_keyid,
+  - github credentials
+  and copy/paste your pub/private keys within the cloned project

   ```bash
   cat jenkins/create_credentials.groovy | jenkins-cli -s http://localhost:8080 groovy =